Macropedius: Writings

 Macropedius wrote several textbooks.
 The most famous of all was Epistolica, a textbook on the art of writing letters.
 It was published for the first time in Antwerp in 1543.
-It was also printed as Methodus de Conscribendis Epistolis in Basel, Cologne, Dilligen, Frankfurt am Main, 's-Hertogenbosch, and Leyde.
+It was also printed as Methodus de Conscribendis Epistolis in Basel, Cologne, Dilligen, Frankfurt am Main, 's-Hertogenbosch, and Leiden.
 The book was published in London in 1576, followed by ten reprints; the last one dates from 1649.
 Even William Shakespeare may have known it due to the reprint of the work by his friend, fellow townsman and printer, Richard Field.
 Evidently, the book was used at many schools in Western Europe for a long period of time.

 His schoolbooks proved Macropedius to be a man of great humanist culture and follower of Erasmus.
 He knew all about the seven Free Arts and the Three Languages: Latin, Greek and Hebrew.
 He was very familiar with classic Greek and Roman literature, with the Bible and with the writings of the Fathers of the Church as well.
 Many reprints of his textbooks in the Netherlands, in Germany, in France and in England prove that Macropedius’ activities were highly esteemed by his contemporaries and by the next generation of humanists as well.
 By writing his books and his teachings, Macropedius contributed very much to the successful humanist educational reform in the first part of the sixteenth century.
 He indefatigably promoted Greek, not only the reading of the New Testament but also the study of the works of the classic Greek authors.

 First edition of Macropedius' Hecastus, printed by Johannes Hillen in Antwerp 1539.
 Tilburg University Library.